suborbital/docs/website/docs/e2-core/e2-core-api/file.md

 # Static files

-Files in the `static` directory of an Atmo project will be copied into the Runnable Bundle by `subo`.
-Those files can then be accessed by Runnables.
+Files in the `static` directory of an E2 Core project will be copied into the SE2 module Bundle by `subo`.
+Those files can then be accessed by SE2 modules.
 The directory is mounted as a sandboxed read-only filesystem.

 <Tabs groupId="reactr-language">